Omid2831/Tic-Tac-Toe/README.md

 - **Two-player gameplay**: Play with friends using classic Tic Tac Toe rules.
 - **GUI built with Swing**: Intuitive interface for quick interactions.
 - **Dynamic game logic**: The game checks for winners and draws automatically.
-- **Replayability**: Restart the game after each round to play again.

 ---

 ## 🚀 How to Run